Links for Palaeobotanists

 Ernst-Georg Beck, Zentrale für Unterrichtswesen: Biokurs 2001 (in German).
 Go to: Pflanzenanatomie und Photosynthese.

 !
-Alice Bergfeld (she is the English editor), Rolf Bergmann, University of Hamburg, and Peter v.
+Alice Bergfeld (the English editor), Rolf Bergmann, University of Hamburg, and Peter v.
 Sengbusch, University of Bielefeld and Institut für Allgemeine Botanik, University of Hamburg: BOTANY Online - The Internet Hypertextbook.
-Botany online is based on the textbook 'Botanik' by Peter von Sengbusch (Mc Graw Hill Book Company, 1989).
-Lots of new figures, permanently updated.
-Superbly done, exemplary for the web´s future!
-Go to Anatomy of Cells and Tissues, Microscopy, Looking at the Structures of Cells and Tissues in the Microscope, Dermal Tissues, Parenchyma and Assimilation Tissues, Supporting Tissues - Vascular Tissues, and A Short Introduction to the Principal Intracellular Structures.
+Botany online is based on the textbook "Botanik" by Peter von Sengbusch (Mc Graw Hill Book Company, 1989).
+Still available via Internet Archive Wayback Machine.

 !
 The Botanical Society of America: Online Image Collection.
 This is a collection of approximately 800 images available for instructional use.
 Currently, there are 14 collections of images: Plant Geography, Plant Morphology, Phloem Development, Xylem Development, Floral Ontogeny, Lichens, Economic Botany, Carnivorous Plants, Organography, Pollen, Paleobotany, Plant Defense Mechanisms, Plant Anatomy, and Cellular Communication Channels.
 Excellent!